 h) engaging in any behaviour where you are identifiably connected with MRS (i.e. where your connection is apparent from your clothing, statements made including in any online format, or the nature of the event) which has the significant potential to bring Monash University and/or MRS into disrepute;

-i) a serious breach of section 12 or any other section of these Conditions of Residency; or
+i) a serious breach of section 12 or any other section of the Residential Community Standards; or

 j) repeated breaches of section 12 (where the repetition may comprise breaches of different sub-sections of section 12) following two formal warnings issued under section 12.